Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/samples/Sample1_HelloWorld.md

 ## Retrieve a role assignment

-You can retrieve the details of assignment by calling `GetRoleAssignmentById`, passing in the given assignment ID.
+You can retrieve the details of assignment by calling `GetRoleAssignmentById`, passing in the respective assignment ID.

 ```C# Snippet:RetrieveRoleAssignment
 RoleAssignmentDetails roleAssignment = client.GetRoleAssignmentById(roleAssignmentAdded.Id);